Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/3-Eigenvalue.md

     - [Diagonalization of Matrix](#diagonalization-of-matrix)
     - [Return to the Collision Problem](#return-to-the-collision-problem)

-## Invitation: An Collision Problem
+## Invitation: A Collision Problem

 This problem is borrowed from the Grant Sanderson's video [*The most unexpected answer to a counting puzzle*](https://youtu.be/HEfHFsfGXjs).
 He posted a [more geometrical solution](https://youtu.be/jsYwFizhncE) to this problem, which I strongly suggest you to watch.
 But nevertheless, I will make use a more algebraic approach to lead to the same geometrical picture.
 Some manipulation of complex numbers is involved.